Plastic bag: History

 American and European patent applications relating to the production of plastic shopping bags can be found dating back to the early 1950s, but these refer to composite constructions with handles fixed to the bag in a secondary manufacturing process.
 The modern lightweight shopping bag is the invention of Swedish engineer Sten Gustaf Thulin.
 In the early 1960s, Thulin developed a method of forming a simple one-piece bag by folding, welding and die-cutting a flat tube of plastic for the packaging company Celloplast of Norrköping, Sweden.
 Thulin's design produced a simple, strong bag with a high load-carrying capacity, and was patented worldwide by Celloplast in 1965.

 From the mid-1980s onwards, plastic bags became common for carrying daily groceries from the store to vehicles and homes throughout the developed world.
 As plastic bags increasingly replaced paper bags, and as other plastic materials and products replaced glass, metal, stone, timber and other materials, a packaging materials war erupted, with plastic shopping bags at the center of highly publicized disputes.

-In 1992, Sonoco Products Company of Hartsville, SC patented the "self-opening polyethylene bag stack".
+In 1992, Sonoco Products Company of Hartsville, South Carolina, patented the "self-opening polyethylene bag stack".
 The main innovation of this redesign is that the removal of a bag from the rack opens the next bag in the stack.